EthenStrine/English/_posts/2018-12-11-Semester Review.md

 A. unrequited love

+    Unrequited love is the idea of loving someone/something and the loved object not loving you back.
+This first started coming to happen around the end of the Renaissance period.

 B. courtly love

+    Courtly love is a highly conventionalized medieval tradition of love between a knight and a married noblewoman.
+The love of the knight for his lady was regarded as an ennobling passion and the relationship was typically unconsummated.
+This was usually found to be in the Medieval time period.

 C. carpe diem

+    Carpe diem is the urging of someone to make the most of the present time and give little thought to the future or past.
+Most of the Cavaliers used this concept in their writings.

 D. code of chivalry

+    The code of chivalry was a moral system which went beyond rules of combat to protect the honour of the knights.
+This system was used in the Medieval era as well.

 E. fate (wyrd)

+    Old English wyrd is a verbal noun formed from the verb weorþan, meaning "to come to pass, to become."

 F. paganism vs. Christianity